“Paleo” is often a debated diet in the health and nutrition world.

-Eggs and bacon mean slam dunks are possible—at least if you’re Lebron James.
-Last year James tested out a Keto-paleo approach: Upping the fat and lowering his carbs with real whole foods.
+Eggs and bacon mean slam dunks are possible—at least if you’re this superstar basketball player.
+Last year Lebron James tested out a Keto-paleo diet approach: Upping the fat and lowering his carbs with real whole foods.
 He credits his leadership of the Cleveland Cavaliers National Championship (against Golden State) to his paleo-inspired diet.

 Photo credit LeBron James.
 Jason Miller/Getty Images

 About the Author:

 Dr. Lauryn Lax is a Doctor of Occupational Therapy, Nutritional Therapy Practitioner, Functional Medicine Practitioner, author and speaker, with over 20 years of clinical and personal experience specializing in gut health, intuitive eating, food freedom, anxiety, hormone balance and women’s health.
 She is also a published journalist, and her work has been featured in Oxygen Magazine, Women’s Health, Paleo Magazine, Breaking Muscle, CrossFit Inc, USA Today, ABC and CBS News.
 She operates a virtual Functional Medicine & Nutrition practice, Thrive Wellness & Recovery, LLC, working with clients around the world to reinvent the way their body looks, moves and feels.